Jacob Arabo: Career

-Television

-Arabo has also appeared in Explained - Diamonds, a 2019 Vox and Netflix documentary TV show.

-Awards

-Jacob & Co.'s watch, "The World is Yours", was a 2006 Travel + Leisure Design Award winner.

 In popular culture

 Arabo was featured in the 2004 video game Def Jam: Fight For NY, in which the players' hip-hop characters compete to earn cash with which they can buy jewelry from Jacob the Jeweler.

 He is also well known in the entertainment industry for his unique jewelry designs and is mentioned in several hip-hop songs as "Jacob the Jeweler" or just "Jacob".